How to Create a Custom WordPress Footer

 Once the installation is finished, click Activate.

-The license number is the same as the one you’re already using for Beaver Builder, so you don’t need to activate another one.
+The license number is the same as the one you’re already using for the Beaver Builder page builder, so you don’t need to activate another one.

 Step 2: Create a New Themer Layout